Xyza Diazen: Parang Barangay Council (2007–2010)

 In 2010, Diazen ran for a seat in the Marikina City Council for its second district.
-She was elected to the post with the second highest amount of votes.
-With Diazen being sworn in as city councilor on June 30, 2010 she became one of the most youngest councilors in the city's history.
+She was elected to the post with the second-highest number of votes.
+With Diazen being sworn in as city councilor on June 30, 2010, aged 24, she became one of the most youngest councilors in the city's history.
+Diazen was re-elected as to her seat in 2013 and 2016.
+She was term-limited by 2019.

 Tenure

-As city councilor, Diazen was a member of ten committees in the Marikina city council, namely: Tourism, Culture and Arts, Disaster Preparedness, Mitigation and Management (both as Chairman), Appropriations, Cooperatives, Communications and Information Technology, Environmental Protection, Parks Development, People’s Participation, Ways and Means, and Women’s and Family Affairs.
+As city councilor, Diazen was a member of ten committees in the Marikina city council, namely: Tourism, Culture and Arts, Disaster Preparedness, Mitigation and Management (both as chairman), Appropriations, Cooperatives, Communications and Information Technology, Environmental Protection, Parks Development, People's Participation, Ways and Means, and Women's and Family Affairs.
 She passed five ordinances and 21 resolutions with one of the more significant ordinances she introduced was about the implementation of a Marikina City Disaster Reduction and Management Plan, and the creation of Barangay Disaster Risk Reduction and Management Committees.
 In February 2012, she was one of the members of the Philippine delegation sent by the country in accordance to strengthening political exchanges between the Philippines and Australia.

-Diazen would go on being reelected as city councilor in 2013 and 2016.
-She was term-limited by 2019.

-Post-Councilorship

-2022 Marikina Local Elections
+2022 Marikina local election

-In 2022, Diazen sought a comeback to the City Council as a councilor for the second district under the Aksyon Demokratiko party in a coalition led by Del de Guzman.
+In 2022, Diazen sought a return to the City Council as a councilor for the second district under the Aksyon Demokratiko party in a coalition led by Del de Guzman.
 She would later be defeated in the race, placing twelfth out of twenty-seven candidates.